ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 <img src="/images/tutorial/configjson.jpg" alt="Copied config.json from the web project" />

 You may be a bit worried about the connection string in the **"config.json"** file.
-I would be, if I did not know it was not needed at all.
-You can change it to whatever you like so let's make it "Test Connection".
+I would be if I didn't know it was not needed at all.
+You may change its value to whatever you like so let's make it "Test Connection".
 If you want to feel even safer, you may change all the other options too.
 It's up to you.

 Your **"config.json"** file should look like this: